-At the end of the three-year period, 45% is attributed at the bonus assignment date (upfront portion), but subject to retention period of one year (as per current regulations).
+At the end of the four-year period, in the event of a positive performance, 45% is attributed at the bonus assignment date (up-front portion), but subject to retention period of one year (as per current regulations).
 The other 55% is deferred in equal annual instalments over 5 years with a 1-year retention period.
 Bonuses are subject to ex-post correction, malus and claw back conditions, as for short-term incentive schemes.
 The following page shows the above in graphic form.